Public Administration and Policy Graduate Program Curricula

 The Public Administration curriculum is oriented to the environment of Public Administration law, the political process, and the economy and to the major components of the administrative process including program planning and evaluation, policy analysis, financial management, personnel management, organizational development, and executive leadership.

-The Department offers three graduate degrees: Master of Public Administration, Master of Arts in Public Affairs and Policy, and the Ph.D. in Public Administration and Policy.
-The masters degrees are designed for those persons who desire graduate education before entering public service or for persons in the public service who desire additional education as an important factor in career development.
+The Department offers two graduate degrees: Master of Public Administration and the Ph.D. in Public Administration and Policy.
+The masters degree is designed for those persons who desire graduate education before entering public service or for persons in the public service who desire additional education as an important factor in career development.

 The Ph.D.
 Degree in Public Administration and Policy is a degree designed to develop research capabilities in the field of Public Administration.
 It is designed for individuals planning careers in research, teaching, and consulting in the field.
 The Ph.D. degree program builds upon a multi-disciplinary view of the field of Public Administration, stressing basic concepts in political science, economics and finance, organizational behavior and theory, and research methods and analysis.